anomalous([<anomalousType>,]<testWindow>, [<confidenceFactor>,] [<historyWindow>,] <tsExpression> [,boundaryOptions])

-By default, the history window is a week long.
+By default, the history window is one day long.
 You can fine tune the forecast by adding an optional

 historyWindow parameter to specify a longer or shorter history window.
 A longer history window supports more accurate prediction, although the query might take longer.

-anomalous(5m, 2w, 1m, ts(my.metric)) predicts the expected values based on 2 weeks’s worth of actual data points in addition to the data shown in the chart, and aligns the input and output data points at 1-minute intervals.
+anomalous(5m, 2w, ts(my.metric)) predicts the expected values based on 2 weeks’ worth of actual data points in addition to the data shown in the chart.

 The following chart shows an aggregated rate of data ingestion for a particular cluster.
 Data ingestion appears to fluctuate daily, with lower rates around midnight and peaking around noon.

 We’d like to know whether the actual fluctuation deviates from the expected fluctuation, based on about 2 weeks’ worth of actual data (the week before the chart and the week shown in the chart).
 We want to keep the test window short, to better correlate the results with the changes in the time series.
 So we run

 1w history window.

 The orange line in the following chart suggests that the spikes in data ingestion on the afternoons of October 1, 3, 4, and 5 may be anomalous because they fall outside the range of 99% of expected values.
 In contrast, the behavior on the afternoon of October 2 seems right in line with expectations – the percentage of anomalous points here is 0.

 anomalous()function are resource intensive and need to be used carefully.
 Otherwise, they can cause high loading on the Wavefront service.